Chell (Portal): Appearances

 In Portal, Chell is performing tests for Aperture Science, which are being overseen by GLaDOS, an artificially intelligent computer system.
 Chell destroys GLaDOS in her efforts to escape but is wounded, and an unseen figure called the Party Escort Bot drags her back inside.

 In Portal 2: Lab Rat, a tie-in comic for Portal 2, Chell is put in stasis by Doug Rattmann after the events of Portal.
 He is revealed to be responsible for Chell taking part in the tests.
 Chell reappears in Portal 2 where she is reawakened by Wheatley.
 She and Wheatley attempt to escape the laboratory, and in the process accidentally reanimate GLaDOS.
 GLaDOS, furious with Chell for having "murdered" her, forces her to do more tests until Wheatley helps her escape.
-Chell and Wheatley team up to destroy GLaDOS's neurotoxin and turret production.
+Chell and Wheatley work together to destroy GLaDOS's neurotoxin and turret production.
 GLaDOS eventually recaptures Chell, but fails to kill her due to her lack of neurotoxin and turrets.
 Chell takes advantage of the moment to replace GLaDOS's core with Wheatley's core.
 Wheatley, corrupted and driven to megalomania by inhabiting GLaDOS's former shell, betrays Chell and instead of freeing her, sends her to the very bottom of the Testing Facility.
 There she navigates several Mobility Gel testing areas that were in use between 1956 and 1985.
 As she ascends through level after level, she learns about the late founder of Aperture Science, Cave Johnson, and his assistant, Caroline, whose personality and intelligence were ultimately implanted in GLaDOS.
 Chell finds and picks up GLaDOS, whom Wheatley has placed in a small module powered by a potato battery.
 Opening the hatch that seals off the old facility from the new, Chell inadvertently pumps Mobility Gels up to the new facility, which later proves useful.
 Wheatley captures her and forces her to run tests for him until she finds his lair.
 And after attaching corrupted cores onto Wheatley, with the process of reverting being booby-trapped, she fires a portal to the moon which sucks her and Wheatley out into space.
 Chell is saved by GLaDOS, who lets her leave the facility via an elevator that takes her to the surface.